 The ingredients in the recipe are such that every pantry will easily have them.
 Using cornstarch or besan gives the same result.
 You can make it with either of them.

 I used home-made yogurt that was thick.
-If your yogurt has water, add 3 tsp and reduce the water content.
+If your yogurt has water, add 3 teaspoon and reduce the water content.
 Make sure you use just enough water.
 Adding too much will make the dough drip and not form rounds.

 Adding color in the recipe is optional.
 Add it if you want bright colored jalebis.
 It does not alter the taste at all.